selectgithub/NeuroSkyUnityThinkGearPlugins/README.md

 5.Call disconnect() function of TGCConnectionController to disconnect

-Note:Before building,you must fill Bundle Identifier in Other Settings with "com.yourcompany.yourappname", and must modify Plugins/Android/AndroidManifest.xml,like package="com.yourcompany.yourappname".
+Note:
 --------------------------------------
+Before building,you must fill Bundle Identifier in Other Settings with "com.yourcompany.yourappname", and must modify Plugins/Android/AndroidManifest.xml,like package="com.yourcompany.yourappname".

 Any question/issues,contact cwang@neurosky.com